csnemes/tracer/README.md

     namespace attribute which defines the scope of the configuration set.
 See documentation for more details.
     - property getter/setter rewriting can be turned off using traceProperties flag in xml configuration
     - NoTrace and TraceOn attributes now can be also applied on properties
+* 1.3.1
+    - bug fix: on some machines resolving method reference of static log methods did not work properly

 Version History for Tracer.Log4Net:
 ---